Daniel

 plasmatron, used with an exhaust treatment catalyst on a diesel

-the bus’s emissions.
-Nitrogen oxides are the primary components of
+from the bus’s emissions.
+Nitrogen oxides are the primary

-for the removal process.
-“The absorption catalyst approach under
+needed for the removal process.
+“The absorption catalyst

-consideration for diesel exhaust NOx removal requires additional
+approach under consideration for diesel exhaust NOx removal

 In gasoline engines the use of plasmatrons will boost car fuel